 Loomis Bicycle Accident Lawyer

 The City of Loomis, California, is an excellent place for both recreational and short commute bicycling -- the terrain where the Central Valley merges into the foothills of the Sierra Nevada is generally flat with a few gentle hills through rural, semi-rural, and small town environments.
-As of the city's last bicycle transportation plan it had a total of about 6.5 miles of existing bike paths, however these were all "Class II" bike paths -- the type that are shared roadway "bike lanes" separated from vehicular traffic by nothing more than a white lane stripe -- on the busy streets of Taylor Road, King Road, and Sierra College Boulevard.
-Although motor vehicles can certainly co-exist successfully when drivers and bicyclists are following the traffic laws and paying close attention to one another, this doesn't always happen, and bicycle accidents with significant injuries can be the result.
+As of the city's last bicycle transportation plan, it had a total of about 6.5 miles of existing bike paths.
+However, these were all "Class II" bike paths -- the type of shared roadway "bike lanes" separated from vehicular traffic by nothing more than a white lane stripe -- on the busy streets of Taylor Road, King Road, and Sierra College Boulevard.
+Although motor vehicles can co-exist successfully when drivers and bicyclists follow the traffic laws and pay close attention to one another, this doesn't always happen, and bicycle accidents with significant injuries can result.
 When this occurs, our Loomis bicycle accident lawyers can help seriously injured cyclists and their families receive appropriate compensation for losses caused to them through the negligence of others.Bicycle Accident Statistics

-When a two-ton passenger vehicle or a much larger commercial vehicle collides with one or two hundred pounds of bicyclist and bicycle, the bicyclist is almost always going to lose.
-As a result, although the Center for Disease Control (CDC) notes that bicycle trips account for only about 1% of all roadway trips in the United States, bicyclist deaths in roadway crashes are at more than double that rate.
+When a two-ton passenger vehicle or a much larger commercial vehicle collides with one or two hundred pounds of bicyclist and bicycle, the bicyclist will almost always lose.
+As a result, although the Centers for Disease Control (CDC) notes that bicycle trips account for only about 1% of all roadway trips in the United States, bicyclist deaths in roadway crashes are more than double that rate.

 Among the statistics collected by the CDC on bicycle accidents, the agency notes that: